San Onofre safety worker exposes unreported (and secret) “near-miss” accident at Southern California Edsion’s Community Engagement Panel

 Why this video is explosive

-The nuclear waste at San Onofre is being stored in delicately constructed thin-walled stainless steel cans that are more than 18 feet high.
-The steel walls on the cans are only 5/8″ thick, compared to other cask designs that have walls that are 18″ or thicker.
+The nuclear waste at San Onofre is being stored in thin-walled stainless steel cans that are about 17 feet high.
+The steel walls on the cans are only 5/8″ thick, compared to other cask designs that have walls that are 10″ or thicker.
 The cans, which are manufactured by Holtec International, have the thinnest walls of any nuclear waste trash can on the market.

 Although the nuclear fuel in the cans is “spent fuel,” the contents remain sizzling hot, capable of producing temperatures high enough to vaporize human hair.